Sebastian Steudtner sets Guinness World Record in Nazaré

 "This is not the end.
 This is not something; this is not something that I was trying to achieve because I was always focused on my performance, on becoming the best athlete I can be, and I'll continue doing that."

 "I will continue in the race.
-If we work hard and are dedicated to what they do, all dreams are possible".
+If we work hard and are dedicated to what we do, all dreams are possible".